Operation Prone: Cuban air attack

-Around 1pm, twelve Cuban MiG-23's based at Lubango and Cahama, flew at tree height to Ruacana, were spotted by SADF units but were unable to signal an air attack fast enough as the planes turned and headed to attack the hydroelectric dam at Calueque.
-Two bombed the bridge over the Cunene river and destroyed it, damaged the sluice gates while another two bombed the power plant and engine rooms.
+Around 1pm, twelve Cuban MiG-23's based at Lubango and Cahama, flying at tree height to Ruacana, were spotted by SADF units but were unable to signal an air attack fast enough as the planes turned and headed to attack the hydroelectric dam at Calueque.
+Two bombed the bridge over the Cunene River and destroyed it, damaged the sluice gates while another two bombed the power plant and engine rooms.
 A fifth plane bombed the water irrigation pipeline to Ovambo, destroying it.
 One of those bombs from the fifth plane exploded between a Buffel and Eland 90 killing eleven SADF soldiers on ammunition escort duty.
 Two Cuban planes were hit by 20 mm AA guns and one crashed on its way back to its base in Angola.

-The South African soldiers retreated back towards the SWA/Namibian border, crossing in the late afternoon.
+The South African soldiers retreated towards the SWA/Namibian border, crossing in the late afternoon.
 As described above, the air attack part of the Cuban operation went ahead but their ground forces retreated back to Techipa after the clash.